httphacker/gethead/README.md

 gethead
 =======

-gethead is an HTTP Header Analysis Vulnerability Tool.
+gethead.py is a Python HTTP Header Analysis Vulnerability Tool.

-It identifies security vulnerabilities and the lack of protection in HTTP Server Headers.
+It identifies security vulnerabilities and the lack of protection in HTTP Headers.

 Usage:    python gethead.py http://httphacker.com